 NO!", said Hicks.
 "This restaurant is going nowhere (geographically).

 This is our home."

-Addison, two, Maddi's will extend upon Hick's high-end yet affordable
+Addison, two, Maddi's extends upon Hick's high-end yet affordable

 approach to sandwiches, salads, dinners and drinks.